oddbird/oddleventy/content/blog/2025/size-preferences.md

   the color scheme, line-lengths, white-space, and so on.
 - **Fluid type is (by definition) a dynamic value**.
-  If we do want to integrate viewport units later, we can't do that while also matching a user preference _exactly_.
+  If we want to integrate viewport units later, we can't do that while also matching a user preference _exactly_.